l0rd/blog-files/wsnext/text.md

 ### Getting Che plugins from a Marketplace

-The description of a Che plugin will be stored as a YAML file (with attributes such as the container image of the Che plugin, its endpoint, health check etc...).
+The description of a Che plugin will be stored as a YAML file (with attributes such as the container image of the Che plugin, its endpoint, etc...).

 The YAML files will be published in a marketplace.
 When loading a plugin within a workspace Che will fetch the plugin description from a marketplace.